 - Too few designers provide documentation for their designs.
 Those that do provide design documentation usually waste time describing things that are better described in the code.
 Volumes of documentation are produced that fail to explain the few critical design elements that need to be explained and that can be explained efficiently and economically.

 This course is developers, technical leads, designers, and architects who want to vastly expand the number of design paradigms in their toolbox.

-Design patterns are powerful, predefined solutions to common software design problems.
+Design Patterns Design patterns are powerful, predefined solutions to common software design problems.
 Patterns provide a powerful form of reuse because they are transportable across different languages and software architectures.
-The Design Patterns OnDemand course introduces and explains the highest-leverage design patterns in a clear way that’s easy to understand.
+The course introduces and explains the highest-leverage design patterns in a clear way that’s easy to understand.
 You’ll learn how to use specific design patterns to improve your designs, and you’ll practice applying design patterns to sample design problems.
 You will also see how design patterns can improve your design process overall.